Enhance your skills and gain valuable insights by participating in an art workshop, where you can learn from both professionals and peers.

 Admittedly there are moments when I crave for human contact in a meaningful and relevant to my profession way.
 I told you about my goal to network and gave you tips on how to navigate the artsy social scene as an introvert.
 In all honesty, I still retreat into my cave because I simply cannot afford losing time for small talks and parties.
 If I needed to absorb a bit of social energy, I go to the city center to watch people and still end up at a bookstore or at the least head over the supermarket.
 But now I am stuck.

-I just finished the 5th book of this year, and I am drained.
-I’m running out of creative juices!
-I am about to start a new one this month and work on it all through spring next year.
-In between are short-term projects, too, and another picture book in January.
+After finishing projects, I was drained.
+I was running out of creative juices!
 Clients have been asking the same style of book cover art and although I love where my art brand is going, I am in danger of getting trapped.

 I am drained.
 I’m running out of creative juices!